Find a fast and affordable way to send money to South Africa by comparing the services of money transfer providers.

 - Customer service.
 If something goes wrong with a transaction will phone, email and/or live chat support be available?

-How to send money to South Africa from America
+Options for sending money to South Africa from America

 - Bank transfers.
-Many US banks allow you to send an international wire transfer to a South African bank account.
+Many U.S. banks allow you to send an international wire transfer to a South African bank account.

 - Online money transfer providers.
 Companies like WorldRemit offer fast transfers and competitive exchange rates.

 - Money transfer companies with cash pickup options.
 Western Union, MoneyGram and other providers offer this option.